 - 1. A media converter (A-1778) connects to the network hub or switch using an RJ45 network cable. - 2.
-A DC wall pack transformer provides power to the media converter from a 120 VAC outlet.
+A DC wall pack transformer provides power to the media converter from a 120 VAC outlet. - 3.
+Connect the fiber cable from the two jacks on the first media converter to the two jacks on the second media converter in the

-Figure 33: Fiber Ethernet Signal Connections
+Figure 34: Fiber Ethernet Signal Connections

-jacks on the second media converter in the display.
-(Always connect transmit on one media converter to receive on the second, and receive to transmit.)

-- 4. The media converter in the display connects to the controller via an RJ45 cable (W-1506).
+- display.
+(Always connect transmit on one media converter to receive on the second, and receive to transmit.) - 4.
+The media converter in the display connects to the controller via an RJ45 cable (W-1506).
 It also receives power from pins one and four of TB1 on the controller. - 5.
-The Ethernet connections are shown in Figure 33.
+The Ethernet connections are shown in Figure 34.